-Figure 1.
-The Conversion of St Paul painting reconstructed by the digital technologies and processing.
-In the same figure (bottom panel), all points analyzed by XRF and/or Raman spectroscopy are also displayed.
-The upper panel shows the workflow used to create the digital model.
+Figure 1. a) Workflow adopted to obtain the final digital model for The Conversion of St Paul painting. b) The painting reconstructed using digital technologies and processing.
+All points analysed via XRF and/or Raman spectroscopy are displayed.

-The Conversion of St Paul is part of the series of miracles and mysteries of St Paul on Malta.
-This was the subject of a major cycle of paintings, executed by Mattia Preti during the last decades of the XVII century and of his life.
+The Conversion of St Paul relates to the series of miracles and mysteries pertaining to Malta’s St Paul’s.
+In fact, this was the subject of a major cycle of paintings executed by Mattia Preti towards the end of his life during the last decades of the XVII century.

-The painting, given also its size, can be considered as the master piece among the work done by Mattia Preti during his long activity in the Maltese archipelago.
-It describes the moment in which the young roman soldier, Saulo, on his way to Damasco, was thunderbolt by Christ vision remaining blind for three days subsequently to a fell off from the horse.
+Given its size, the painting can be regarded as the masterpiece among the work completed by Preti during his long stay in the Maltese archipelago.
+It describes the moment when the young Roman soldier, Saulo, was struck blind by the thunderbolt vision of Christ when on his way to Damasco, whereupon he fell from his horse and remained blind for three days.

-The recent restoration of The Conversion of St Paul showed that it was completely painted single-handedly by the master without the collaboration of any of his assistants.
-The original painting is perfectly rectangular and created by joining three pieces of canvas of equal sizes.
-There are two enlargements: the first one is about 5 cm wide with the colors, painted directly onto the canvas without the preparatory underlay made of oils, globigerina powder and ochre color.
-The second one is dated to the first part of the XVIII century, and sees the addition of a new strip of canvas of 50 cm in height that follows the profile of the new marble frame.
-The whole surface was covered by a thick layer of a very greasy yellow/brown paint that changed all the chromatic relationship.
-During the cleaning phase, the original Testaferrata coat-of-arms was recovered, which had been hidden when the painting underwent a lengthening process.
-Consolidation was carried out and several gaps were repaired with stucco.
-Retouching was done and the surface has been given a transparent protective film.
+The recent restoration of The Conversion of St Paul indicated that it was single-handedly painted by the master, without the collaboration of any of his assistants.
+The original painting is perfectly rectangular and was created by joining three pieces of canvas of equal size.
+The painting also features two enlargements, the first of which measures around 5 cm in width with the colours painted directly onto the canvas without a preparatory underlay made of oils, globigerina powder, and ochre.
+Meanwhile, the second enlargement is dated to the first part of the XVIII century and sees the addition of a new strip of canvas with a height of 50 cm that follows the profile of the new marble frame.
+The whole surface was covered by a thick layer of extremely greasy yellow/brown paint that altered the entire chromatic relationship.
+During the cleaning phase, the original Testaferrata coat-of-arms, which had been hidden when the painting underwent a lengthening process, was revealed.
+Consolidation was carried out and several gaps were repaired with stucco, while retouching was performed and the surface was given a transparent protective film.

-Motivated by the historical-artistic value of the restoration, we decided to deepen the investigation of the painting by means of portable equipments, combining high-performance 3D laser scanning system for surveying with non-invasive aforementioned XRF and Raman spectroscopic techniques.
-They were used for reconstruction purposes (the first one) and for pigments characterization (the last two) respectively, aimed at achieving useful information concerning some questions still open, mainly related to the execution technique and to the dating of the Maltese period of the painting.
+Motivated by the historical/artistic value of the restoration, we decided to deepen the investigation of the painting using portable equipment, combining a high-performance 3D laser scanning system for surveying with the aforementioned non-invasive XRF and Raman spectroscopic techniques.
+Here, the first technique was used for reconstruction purposes, while the latter two techniques were used for pigment characterisation, with the ultimate aim of obtaining useful information regarding certain questions that remain unaddressed, which are largely related to the execution technique and to the dating of the Maltese period in which the painting was produced.

 DATA AQUISITION AND PROCESSING